 7. Wide impact is a goal.

 One of the absolute joys of being a teacher is having a student tell you that you influenced their life for the better.
 That cannot be replaced by any online exploits — it’s utterly different to have that on-the-ground, in-person touch.
 That said, it has been exhilarating to realize the growing reach of my electronic writing.
-For example, my online lessons, “Juxtaposition Examples,” “Liminal Space” (relevant topic, given my upcoming life shift, which is why I’ve included the corresponding video with this article), and “Awe vs. Aww” are some of the top search results on the web for those topics, and have now been used by classrooms from Indiana to India.
+For example, my online lessons, “Juxtaposition Examples,” “apart vs. a part,” “Liminal Space” (relevant topic, given my upcoming life shift, which is why I’ve included the corresponding video with this article), and “Awe vs. Aww” are some of the top search results on the web for those topics, and have now been used by classrooms from Indiana to India.

 At this point, my three sites have had over SIX MILLION pageviews, and every day I’m getting an increasing number of lovely messages from readers around the world who’ve been moved in some way by something I wrote.
 It’s a wonderful feeling!
 I try to maintain a positive, helpful, educational vibe in everything I create, so my hope is that as the sites grow, so, too, does the happy impact.